Aligning Language Models with Real-time Knowledge Editing: KEDAS: A Proposal for Real-time Knowledge Editing Alignment

 \subsection{Filter-based Smart Retriever}

-During inference, the common practice regarding retrieval in previous knowledge editing works is to directly employ an embedder and perform single-stage retrieval to obtain the top-$k$ hits.
+During inference, the common practice regarding retrieval in previous knowledge editing work is to directly employ an embedder and perform single-stage retrieval to obtain the top-$k$ hits.
 This suffers from a poor locality due to the lack of a filter measuring the relevance of queries.
 In this work, we propose a filter-based smart retriever that pairs the high-recall retrieval with a high-precision filter by precisely identifying relevant queries.
+In this way, on challenging datasets like CRAFT, the post-edit system can keep consistent behaviors for neighboring locality queries and preserve its original answers to general queries.

-Firstly, we retrieve top-$k$ candidates from the memory using a normal embedding-based retriever.
+First, we retrieve top-$n$ candidates from the memory using a normal embedding-based retriever.
 Thanks to our diverse edit augmentation, the memory contains various forms of edits, improving the recall rate.
-At the time step $t$, for an input query $q$, a set of top-$k$ candidates $\mathcal{C}^{\text{top-}k}$ is retrieved as:
+At the time step $t$, for an input query $q$, a set of top-$n$ candidates $\mathcal{C}^{\text{top-}n}$ is retrieved as:

 Then, a binary classifier $\theta$ is exploited to predict the relevance between candidates and a query: